nanobox-io/nanobox-docs/source/teams/manage.html.md

 title: Manage Team Members
 seo_title: Managing Team Members & Access Control
 description: Nanobox enables teams to work together on apps by allowing you to add team members to your team.
-description: acl, access control, restrict users, add collaborators, remove collaborators
+keywords: acl, access control, restrict users, add collaborators, remove collaborators
 ---

 Often, you are one of many working on your app.
 Nanobox enables teams to work together on by allowing you to [create teams](/teams/create/) and add team members.

 ## Adding a Team Member
 To add a team member, create an invitation for them to join the app.
-This can be done under Admin > Team Members in your app dashboard.
+This can be done under Admin > Members in your app dashboard.
 Enter their email address and the role in which you'd like them to work on the app.

 ![Invite a Team Member](/assets/images/team-app-invite.png)